Khushi-Patel-code/E-Commerce-Inventory-Order-Management-System/README.md

-# 🛍️ E-Commerce Inventory & Order Management System
+# 🛍️ E-Commerce Inventory & Order Management System DB

 ## 📘 Overview
 This project implements a **Relational Database Schema** for a complete **E-Commerce Inventory & Order Management System**.
 It is designed to efficiently manage **users, customers, suppliers, products, orders, inventory, payments**, and more, following **database normalization** and **referential integrity** principles.